shopware/docs/guides/plugins/apps/app-base-guide.md

 ### Registration Request

-The registration request is made as a GET-Request against a URL that you provide in the manifest file of your app.
+The registration request is made as a GET request against a URL that you provide in the manifest file of your app.

 {% code title="manifest.xml" %}
 ```xml